-I don’t know if you noticed or not, but in the past, all motorcycles came with spoke wheels, but now only off road motorcycles and adventure motorcycles come with spoke wheels?
+I don’t know if you noticed or not, but in the past, all motorcycles came with spoke wheels, but now only off-road motorcycles and adventure motorcycles come with spoke wheels?
 What is the reason behind Why do Dirt Bikes have Spoke Wheels?
-There are some adventure motorcycles, enduro, scramblers, ADVs that also come with spoke wheels and some modern cafe racers also come with spoke wheels.

-The reason behind dirt bikes using spoke wheels are more flexible and durable as compared to the cast wheels.
-It can absorb shocks better while riding on rocks and dirt, spoke wheels are easy to repair if they bend or if spokes broke apart.
-These are the three main reasons why dirt bikes still use spoke wheels.
+Spoke wheels are more flexible and durable as compared to cast wheels.
+It can absorb shocks better while riding on rocks, dirt, spoke wheels are easy to repair if they bend or if spokes broke apart.
+Spoke wheels can handle rough terrains better without getting damaged.

 But they are not perfect, yes, we agreed, spoke wheels have some benefits and some problems as well, and today we are going to show you all the benefits and problems of spoke wheels.

 Which is better Spoke wheel or Alloy wheel?

 Look, both wheels have some benefits and issues with them, it totally depends on your motorcycle and the terrain on which you want to ride.
 Both of them are better in their own way.
 And if you are the person who loves to ride off-road and loves mud and dirt as I do, then you don’t need alloy wheels at all.

 If you use alloy wheels on your dirt bike or adventure bike and you go offroad and if something goes wrong and you hit a big rock, then because of the shock the wheel will easily break or bend, and then you have to buy a new wheel for your motorcycle because you cannot repair alloy wheels or cast wheels.
 But spoke wheels can easily be repaired, and if you learn how to set the spokes then you can do that as well.